 This vegan queso can be stored in an airtight container in the fridge for up to 5 days.

-While it's best fresh, you can freeze it for up to 2 months.
+While it's best fresh, you can freeze this queso for up to 2 months.
 After making it, let it cool and store it in an airtight container or freezer bag.
 Thaw it in the fridge for 24-36 hours before you need it.
 It might separate a bit, so stir or briefly blend it to restore creaminess before gently reheating it on the stove—microwaving can dry it out.
 Add a bit of water if it thickens too much upon reheating.

-Easy Vegan Queso
+Easy Vegan Cashew Queso

 - Total Time: 7 minutes